 The History Department and the Duggan Library Archives are collecting material to help future students understand everyday life for Hanoverians.
-For the past three years, we've asked volunteers to describe their circumstances on just one day (May 15), and we're checking in again this year.
+For the past five years, we've asked volunteers to describe their circumstances on just one day, and we're checking in again this year on May 15.
 Can you help?

 - Marie Ester Brandt, May 15, 1852